ztkent/sunlight-meter/README.md

 - Check device wifi-signal strength.

 ### Dashboard:
-The "Sunlight Dashboard" is a web app that displays the current light conditions and historical data.
+The dashboard is a web app that displays the current light conditions and historical data.
 - Visualize historical light conditions
 - Control the sensor
 - Export the results